-#4—Consultative / Training Site Visit: The following is a suggested agenda for the first two-day site visit:
+#4—Initial Consultative / Training Site Visit: The following is a typical agenda for the first two-day site visit:

-- Review results of the TSL360 assessment and the PEAO survey.
+- Review results of the TSL360 assessment and the Parent/Employee survey.

 - Initiate professional development action plans for the leadership, as well as identifying priorities for school improvement.